RealCR1/CS61B-2016SPRING/README.md

-# CS61B-2016SPRING
+# CS61B-2017SPRING
-The learning progress of CS61B.
+Self learning process of data structure in 2017 of Josh Hug.
+Keep going!